Hands-on with the Outstanding Cubot P20

-While the 20MP rear Samsung Camera may sound impressive on paper, we only managed to snap some average pictures with the Cubot P20.
+While the 20MP rear Samsung Camera may sound impressive on paper, it’s at best only an average smartphone camera.

-During our test photos, we found that the Cubot P20 struggled with high-contrast scenes and didn’t capture colours as much as we’d like.
-Tending to leave the photos taken looking undersaturated.
-Maybe, I’ve just spent too long with my Samsung Galaxy!
-XD
+During our test photos, we found that the Cubot P20 struggled with high-contrast scenes and also left the colour looking undersaturated.
+Maybe, I’ve just spent too long with my Samsung Galaxy.

-Unless you’re a shutter-bug, then the snaps are good enough for sharing on social media and with friends.
-It’s only when you zoom in that you start to see its weaknesses.
+Unless you’re a shutter-bug with a keen eye, the snaps look good enough for sharing with friends and on social media.
+It’s only when you zoom in that you see the flaws.

 The second 2MP lens, similar to the P20’s second speaker grill, is more for aesthetics than function.
-Looks cool, but does nothing to help you win the National Geographic Photography Competition.
+It looks cool but does nothing to help you win the National Geographic Photography Competition.

 Don’t believe us?
-You can see our full Cubot P20 Camera Samples Album over on Flickr and decide for yourself :P
+Take a look at our full Cubot P20 Camera Samples Album below.

 - 20MP + 2MP